 Tip #1: Take Natural Supplements

 There are many natural supplements, which you can take to help with stress as a new mom.
 For example, CBD oil is known for its calming properties; studies have shown it to be effective in reducing the symptoms of severe stress and anxiety.
 Other natural products that you might want to try include chamomile, that can be taken either as a tea, tablet, or capsule form, and vitamin supplements such as Vitamin B or C, since a deficiency in either of these can lead to heightened stress levels.
+Kava is also known to promote relaxation.
+Do not stress about where to find it, as it is easy to find kava near you.
 In general, all of these supplements are widely believed to be safe to take whilst breastfeeding, however you should always consult with your doctor or OBGYN first beforehand.

 Tip #2: Try Light Exercise

 Hitting the gym for an intense workout is probably the last thing on your mind after giving birth.
 However, there is no need to start lifting weights or running a marathon.
 Light, easy exercise such as walking, yoga, or lifting light weights can help you to combat the stresses of becoming a new mom.
 What is more, many of these exercises are completely safe to do with your little one in tow; you can find many jogging strollers on the market to choose from.
 This can also be a great way to meet new friends who can provide a listening ear and helpful support — a great way of reducing stress!

 Tip #3: See A Therapist